tsawyer/dvm-project-notes/journalctl.md

 ## DVMhost logs

-I find journalctl a very useful tool for viewing logs, more functional than viewing text log files.
+Journalctl is a very useful tool for viewing logs, more functional than viewing text log files.
 Here are some of the ways I use journalctl to dvmhost logs.
 1. View all log entries: `journalctl -u dvmhost`
 2. Tail (live view) all entries: `journalctl -u dvmhost -f`
 3. View yesterday's log: `journalctl -S yesterday -u dvmhost`